TimCares/MasterThesis/docs/thesis/experiments/cmli.typ

 global information.
 We additionally exclude the end-of-sequence token ($mono(["EOS"])$), as it is not specific to any token/patch either.
 The result is the cosine similarity between all image patches and text tokens of an image-text pair.

+#figure(
+  image(
+  width: 75%,
+  "../figures/cmli.png"),
+  caption: [For a token/patch, CMLI finds the timestep with the highest semantic match from the other modality.
+This enables the model to associate small details of image and text with each other.
+Notice how through the $max$-operation patches containing grass are always associated with the word "grass", and the words "sheep" and "head" are matched with the head of the sheep (associations created through $max$ are shown in (2)).
+The cosine similarity is then the average of all associations between an image-text pair.
+Figure inspired and adapted from @filip.
+  ],
+) <cmli>

-The next step is to find for each image patch $k$, the text token with the maximum cosine similarity to this image patch.
+The next step is to find for each image patch $k$ the text token with the maximum cosine similarity to this image patch.

 $
 m_k^("i2t") = op("argmax", limits: #true)_(1 lt.eq j lt.eq M) [bold(h)_(v, l, k)] [bold(h)_(w, l, j)]^T